Ailurus1/fraud-detection/README.md

 ![web-ui](img//dashboard.png)

+> Note: you may need some time (~30-40 secs) for UI to start rendering charts

 Additional:
 `producers` - example producers that samples data from a chosen dataset (see [docs](https://github.com/Ailurus1/fraud-detection/services/example/README.md)).
 Number of producers can be configured with `--n-producers=<N>` (default is 2).